masontuckett/masontuckett.xyz/content/posts/mentee-lab.md

 **VLAN 3** needs little to no usable hosts because it is intended only for logging services.

+**VLAN 4** is for internal use only, firewalled extensively with a restrictive /29 subnet.

 **VLAN 5** is far more generous with a /27 subnet, which would be best for tightening and expandability.

 **VLAN 6** is on a /30 subnet—allowing space only for a single instance of Nginx.